CopperPanMan/Calendar-Alarms-for-iOS/README.md

-# iOS Calendar Alarms
+# Calendar Alarms for iOS

 ## What is this?

-Calendar Alarms for iOS is the most powerful alarm "app” available today, and it’s not even an app.
-Instead, it’s a handful of shortcuts and automations entirely owned by you, for free, forever.
+Calendar Alarms is the most powerful alarm app available today — and it isn’t even an app.
-In addition to your normal iOS clock app functionality, iOS Alarms can now be set using the notes section of your calendar events.
-For instance:

-- **Never oversleep with the QR code scanning feature -** By setting QR code alarms, you can force yourself to go to any place, at any time.
-- **Never miss a deadline** - set 3 staggered alarms for your flight in 3 months right from its calendar event so you never check in or leave late again!
-- **Run custom shortucts from alarms** - run your own shortcuts upon a specific alarm going off or a qr alarm-code being scanned - like turning your lights on, or sending a text
-- **Keep your clock app clutter free** - No more irrelevant old alarms.
-Class was cancelled?
-If the calendar alarm is outdated or the event no longer exists, the system deletes it from the clock app for you.
+Instead, it’s a set of Apple Shortcuts and automations that you own completely, running on your own device, for free, forever.

+It adds powerful new behavior to the iPhone alarm app by letting you define alarms inside the **Notes** section of your calendar events.
+That means your alarms can now live alongside the events they belong to, instead of being scattered across the Clock app.

+## Why use it?

+With Calendar Alarms for iOS, you can:

+- **Shift multiple alarms on one event at one time**
+  Move all 10 of your wakeup alarms forward or back in time at the same time.

+- **Force yourself out of bed with QR alarms**
+  Require yourself to scan a QR code in a real location before the alarm will stop.

+- **Set alarms months in advance, right on the event that matters**
+  Add multiple alarms to a flight, appointment, meeting, or deadline directly inside that calendar event.

+- **Run your own shortcuts when alarms go off**
+  Turn on lights, send texts, start timers, speak reminders, or trigger any other shortcut you want.

+- **Keep the Clock app clean automatically**
+  If an event is deleted, changed, or becomes outdated, its alarms are cleaned up for you.

-- **Get notified only when it counts** – this system can automatically reschedule alarms to a better time, like if you’re driving, if you have a conflicting meeting, if you aren’t at work or home yet, and even more.
+- **Get notified when it actually makes sense**
+  Alarms can automatically reschedule themselves if you’re driving, in a conflicting meeting, or not yet at the right location.

 ## How does it work?

-You write small JSON “alarm definitions” inside a Calendar event’s Notes.
-The system converts those into iOS Clock alarms, and maintain runtime behavior for some more complex features, such as optional QR-codes to turn off, and optional rescheduling behavior for things like calendar conflicts, driving, or location settings.
+You write small JSON alarm definitions inside a Calendar event’s **Notes** field.
+You can do that manually, or use the [**Alarm Editor**](https://copperpanman.github.io/Calendar-Alarms-for-iOS/) to make it easier.

+The system reads those definitions, creates matching iOS Clock alarms, and manages more advanced behavior like:

+- QR-code shutoff
+- trigger shortcuts
+- smart rescheduling
+- cleanup of outdated alarms

-The important bit: this system does not effect normal usage of your calendar or clock app.
-It only adds functionality to what your phone can currently do.
-It runs entirely on your own device and using your own iCloud account - no 3rd party servers, here.
+The important part is that this does **not** affect normal usage of your Calendar or Clock app.
+It only adds functionality on top of what your phone already does.

+It also runs entirely on your own device and iCloud account.
+There are no third-party servers involved.

 ### Next Step >> [Setup Guide](https://github.com/CopperPanMan/Calendar-Alarms/blob/main/Setup%20Guide.md)

-## Alarm JSON GUI Editor (GitHub Pages friendly)

-This repo now includes a static web editor in `alarm-json-editor/` for creating and editing calendar alarm JSON with a form-based GUI (including advanced settings, add/delete alarm, paste/load existing JSON, and output/copy-to-clipboard support).

-To publish it with GitHub Pages, set Pages to deploy from the branch/folder that contains this subfolder (or copy these files into your Pages root) and open `alarm-json-editor/index.html`.